ethpwn/ethpwn/docs/docs/index.md

 ```bash
 pip install ethpwn
 ```

-This command will install both `ethdbg` and `ethlib` in your system.

 #### Developer Installation
 If you want to install `ethpwn` in developing mode (i.e., editable in the current folder), first: Make sure you have the latest version of `pip`: